 "Do the MOST and COMPOST!"

 Every year Prescott, Arizona hosts the biggest Earth Day celebration in Yavapai County.
 Things are going to look a little different for 2021, with extra safety precautions and a limited number of booths, but the community fun will remain the same.
-With the children & youth area's safe hands-on projects & play, a big display by Fire Wise and our local firefighters, fresh local produce and products from the Prescott Famers Market, and more-- Prescott is the place to be for Earth Day in Arizona.
+With the children & youth area's safe hands-on projects & play, live music from local musicians and talent, fresh local produce and products from Sprouts, and more-- Prescott is the place to be for Earth Day in Arizona.
 Escape the desert heat, meet new people, connect with inspiring local businesses and organizations, and join the international movement for our water, our wildlife, and our way of life.
 Here, in Prescott, Arizona.

 #PrescottEarthDay #EarthDay2021 #dothemostandcompost